pierre-rouleau/pel/doc/pel-manual.rst

   - The default value of the user-option is the specially reserved "_" environment variable used by Bash.
 If you do not use Bash to launch Emacs you will have to use something else.
-In the worst case, use ``PEL_SHELL`` and set that environment inside you shell startup script.
+In the worst case, use ``PEL_SHELL`` and set that environment variable inside you shell startup script.

 - **Variable 2**: ``PEL_EMACS_IN_GRAPHICS`` environment variable.
   This variable must be set to ``"1"`` by the shell script that launches the